Registry and ini file functions

 QM 2.3.0.
 If variable is a str variable, and datatype is REG_SZ or 0 or omitted, rget succeeds even if data type in registry is not of REG_SZ type.
 REG_EXPAND_SZ strings are automatically expanded.
 REG_MULTI_SZ strings are correctly retrieved too.
 REG_DWORD and REG_QWORD values are converted to string.
 Data of other nonstring types is copied to the str variable unmodified.
 In older QM versions, rget would fail if registry data type is not a string type.
 String types are REG_SZ, REG_MULTI_SZ and REG_EXPAND_SZ.

 If variable is a str variable, and datatype other than 0 or REG_SZ is specified, rget fails if data type of the value in the registry is other.
-With variables of other types, data type in the registry must mach too.
+With variables of other types, data type in the registry must match too.

 Examples